The key to understanding and influence

 Case example

-Key research topics included perceptions of the organization, motivations for supporting it, satisfaction with its operations, ideas for improvement, and engagement with members and donors.
+Key research themes included perceptions of the organization, motivations behind supporting it, satisfaction with its work, improvement ideas, and engagement with members and donors.
+The goal was also to understand who chooses to support the organization — and why.